Kundhave/Kundhave/README.md

 <tr>
 <td>

 Hey!
-I'm diving into the world of Artificial Intelligence and Machine Learning.
+I’m diving into Artificial Intelligence and Machine Learning through hands-on projects.
 I genuinely enjoy figuring things out, especially when it feels like it could solve real-world problems.
 That's what draws me deeper into AI-ML every day.